Railway infrastructure manager: Feasibility factors

-Each transport system represents a contribution to a country's infrastructure, and as such must make economic sense or eventually close.
-From this, each has a particular role or roles.
-These may change with time but they affect the specifications of each particular system.
+Each transport system represents a contribution to a country's infrastructure and, as such, must make economic sense or eventually close.
+From this, each has one or more roles.
+These may change with time, but they affect the specifications of each particular system.
 Rail transport systems are built into the landscape, including both the physical geography (hills, valleys, etc.) and the human geography (location of settlements).
-The rail transport system may in turn feedback into the human geography.
+The rail transport system may, in turn, feed back into the human geography.

 Physical geography

 The permanent way of a system must pass through the geography and geology of its region.
-This may be flat or mountainous, may include obstacles such as water and mountains.
-These determine, in part, the intrinsic nature of the system.
+This may be flat or mountainous, and may include obstacles such as water and mountains.
+These, in part, determine the system's intrinsic nature.
 The slope at which trains run must also be calculated correctly.
 In this stage, it is decided where tunnels pass.

 Human geography

-Rail transport systems affect the human geography.
+Rail transport systems affect human geography.
 Large cities (such as Nairobi) may be founded by a railroad passing through.
-Historically, when a station has been built outside the town or city it is intended to serve, that town has expanded to include the station, or buildings (especially Inns) sprung up near the station.
+Historically, when a station has been built outside the town or city it is intended to serve, that town has expanded to include the station, or buildings (especially Inns) have sprung up near the station.
 The existence of a station may increase the number of commuters who live in a town or village and so cause it to become a dormitory town.
 The transcontinental railroad was a large factor in American colonization of the Western frontier.
 China's railroad expansion into Tibet may have similar consequences.

 Historical factors

-Rail transport systems are often used for purposes they were not designed for, but have evolved into due to changes in human geography.
+Rail transport systems are often used for purposes they were not designed for, but have evolved to serve them due to changes in human geography.
 Politics can play a large part in decisions about railways, such as the Beeching Axe.
 In the UK, building or rebuilding a railway usually requires an Act of Parliament.
-In many countries, rail subsidies allow unprofitable, but socially desirable, railways to continue to operate.
+In many countries, rail subsidies allow unprofitable but socially desirable railways to continue operating.